-4.4 Official suppliers for pulsed balls
+4.2 Official suppliers for pulsed balls

-Currently, there is one balls that have been approved by the RoboCupJunior Soccer Technical Committee:
+Currently, there is one ball that has been approved by the RoboCupJunior Soccer Technical Committee:

-RoboSoccer RCJ-05 ball operated in MODE A (pulsed) made by EK Japan/Elekit (www.elekit.co.jp)
+- RoboSoccer RCJ-05 ball operated in MODE A (pulsed) made by EK Japan/Elekit (www.elekit.co.jp)

-Technical details are in the "Technical Specification for pulsed Soccer Ball" which are attached to this rules.
+Technical details are in the "Technical Specification for pulsed Soccer Ball" which is attached at the end of the document.

-4.5 Tournament balls
+4.3 Tournament balls

-Balls for the tournament must be made available by the organizers.
+Balls for the tournament must be made available by organizers.
 Organizers are not responsible for providing balls for practice.